-We use Piazza forums to make announcements, and provide a forum for discussion about assignments and course content.
-I'd encourage you to sign up and use these forums, both by asking and answering each others questions!
-Course staff will also contribute and attempt to respond to questions within a reasonable timeframe.
+We use Piazza forum to make announcements, and provide a place for discussion about assignments and course content.
+You're free to ask and answer each others questions, and course staff will also contribute when possible (response time from us is best-effort).

-We will be using Microsoft Teams (MS Teams) to support live, interactive communication with course staff.
+We will be using Microsoft Teams (MS Teams) to support live calls with course staff.

 - Login using your UW email address.
 Use email@example.com and NOT a friendly email that you might have setup (e.g. firstname.lastname@example.org works but email@example.com doesn't work).

-We also have office hours where you can ask TAs or the instructor questions.
+We have office hours where you can privately ask questions.
 Office hours will start Mon Sept 14.